-Cash Severance Payment (\$)(1) Value of Equity Award Acceleration (\$) Continuation of Benefits and Perquisites (\$)(2) Total (\$) Termination By the Company Without Cause / By Executive for Good Reason 1,114,792 236,380(4) 247,070(7) 1,598,241 Termination By the Company Without Cause / By Executive for Good Reason, In Connection With a Change in Control 2,229,584(3) 517,342(5) 277,764(8) 3,024,689 Termination By the Company for Cause / By Executive without Good Reason Change in Control (without termination of employment) 517,342(6) 517,342
+Cash Severance Payment (\$) (1) Value of Equity Award Acceleration (\$) Continuation of Benefits and Perquisites (\$) (2) Total (\$) Termination By the Company Without Cause / By Executive for Good Reason 1,120,200 1,399,035 (4) 504,200 (7) 3,023,435 Termination By the Company Without Cause / By Executive for Good Reason, In Connection With a Change in Control 2,240,400 (3) 2,647,811 (5) 542,687 (8) 5,430,898 Termination By the Company for Cause / By Executive without Good Reason Change in Control (without termination of employment) - 2,647,811 (6) 2,647,811

-- (1) Represents cash severance payments payable pursuant to the CEO Agreement (including a pro rata bonus based on actual performance).
-See "Potential Payments Upon Termination or Change in Control" for additional information. - (2) Represents continuation of benefits and perquisites pursuant to the CEO Agreement and our expatriate benefit policy.
+Represents cash severance payments payable pursuant to the CEO Agreement (including a pro rata bonus based on actual performance).
+See "Potential Payments Upon Termination or Change in Control" for additional information.

+(2) Represents continuation of benefits and perquisites pursuant to the CEO Agreement and our expatriate benefit policy.
 See "Potential Payments Upon Termination or Change in Control" and "-Compensation Discussion and Analysis-Perquisites and Other Benefits" for additional information.
-Calculated assuming benefits for the applicable period will have the same dollar value as corresponding 2019 benefits. - (3) Mr. YJ Kim would also receive such benefits upon a termination as a result of his death or disability that occurs in connection with a change in control. - (4) Represents the value of immediate vesting of all outstanding stock options and RSUs granted prior to January 1, 2018.
-Mr. YJ Kim would remain eligible to vest in 2/3 of his 2018 TSR PSUs and 1/3 of his 2019 TSR PSUs based on actual performance.
+Calculated assuming benefits for the applicable period will have the same dollar value as corresponding 2022 benefits.

+(3) Mr. YJ Kim would also receive such benefits upon a termination as a result of his death or disability that occurs in connection with a change in control.

+(4) Represents the value of Mr. YJ Kim's 2020, 2021 and 2022 TSR PSUs and 2022 Financial PSUs that remain eligible to vest, based on the Continued Service Condition and the assumed termination date.
+More specifically, he would remain eligible to vest in the full number of his 2020 TSR PSUs, two-thirds of his 2021 TSR PSUs, one-third of his 2022 TSR PSUs and sixty percent of his 2022 Financial PSUs (such percentage including the vesting of the Make-Whole Financial PSUs).
 This column assumes vesting at the target performance level.
+On February 24, 2023, the vested quantity of 2022 Financial PSUs and 2020 TSR PSUs granted to Mr. YJ Kim has been confirmed as 0% of the granted quantity.
+Had this been taken into account, the value would have been \$286,883, which is \$1,112,152 lower than what is indicated in the table.

-See "Potential Payments Upon Termination or Change in Control" for additional information. - (5) Represents the value of immediate vesting of all outstanding stock options and RSUs granted prior to January 1, 2018 and immediate vesting of all time-vesting restricted stock units granted after January 1, 2018.
-Mr. YJ Kim would also vest in the TSR PSUs that remained eligible to vest determined based on actual performance at the time of the change of control.
+(5) Represents the value of immediate vesting of all RSUs granted after January 1, 2021.
+Mr. YJ Kim would also vest in his outstanding Financial PSUs and TSR PSUs at the time of the change of control.
 This column assumes vesting at the target performance level.
-See "Potential Payments Upon Termination or Change in Control" for additional information.
-Mr. YJ Kim would also receive accelerated vesting of his time-based RSUs upon his death or disability that occurs in connection with a change in control.
+Mr. YJ Kim would also receive accelerated vesting of his RSUs upon his death or disability that occurs in connection with a change in control.
+On February 24, 2023, the vested quantity of 2022 Financial PSUs and 2020 TSR PSUs granted to Mr. YJ Kim has been confirmed as 0% of the granted quantity.
+Had this been taken into account, the value would have been \$976,015, which is \$1,671,796 lower than what is indicated in the table.